Advertising IconsFeaturedPrasoon Joshi

 The Creative Who Proved Brands Could Shape Culture, Not Just Sell Products

-The Creative Who Turned Advertising Into Behavioural Storytelling
+The Director Who Turned Commercials Into Entertainment